JamesRodgers17/Monterey-Update-via-MDM---Token-Status/README.md

 *Recommended Workflow*
 - macOS 12.0.1+
-- enrolled via ADE using Prestage Enrollment via Jamf Pro
+- Enrolled via ADE using Prestage Enrollment via Jamf Pro
-- Filevault Configuration Profile pushed for First Login
+- Filevault Configuration Profile pushed during enrollment & enabled at First Login
-- End User Graphically logs in
+- End User Graphically Logs in
 - SecureToken is granted & Bootstrap token is escrowed.

 If older version of macOS - Upgrade to macOS Monterey 12.0.1+ & then you can upgrade with MDM Deferal Command.